The Importance of Contextual Learning

 By understanding the bigger picture, or the reason behind a specific task, learners have an easier time reflecting and assimilating the theory into a specific context.

-Since learning becomes the student’s responsibility, learning takes place at each individual’s own pace, giving the educators a more clear and authentic assessment of the skill level.
+Since learning becomes the employee’s responsibility, learning takes place at each individual’s own pace, giving the instructors a more clear and authentic assessment of the skill level.

 4 main benefits of contextual learning